singsongallalong/singsongallalong.github.io/content/papers/vggnet.md

 We also compared the net B with a shallow net with five 5x5 conv. layers, which was derived from B by replacing each pair of 3x3 conv. layers with a single 5x5 conv. layer (which has the same receptive field as explained in Sect.
 2.3).
 The top-1 error of the shallow net was measured to be 7% higher than that of B (on a center crop), which confirms that a deep net with small filters outperforms a shallow net with larger filters.
 {% endevidence %}

-Like [[paper:alexnet]] the final three layers are fully-connected and [[softmax-sampling]] is used to actually calculate the output prediction.
+Like [[paper:alexnet]] the final three layers are fully-connected and [[softmax-multinomial]] is used to emit the resulting distribution.
 Basically the entire head (final section) of the network is taken from [[paper:alexnet]] down to the numbers.
 As in [[paper:alexnet]], the dense layers at the end take up most of the parameter-count.